 In addition to the identification of Accountable Persons under the BEAR, employees who meet classification criteria set out in accordance with the European Banking Authority have been classified as Identified Staff by Rabobank Group.
-These individuals are subject to stringent deferral rules, in which a minimum of 40% of any total variable income award (i.e. discretionary variable income before statutory deductions or deferrals are made) will be deferred and will vest progressively over a 4-7 year period.
+These individuals are subject to stringent deferral rules, in which a minimum of 40% of any total Variable Remuneration award will be deferred and will vest progressively over a four year period.